itsjoshuagraves/digitalgarden/content/journal/self-reliant-tech/index.md

 It was fun, and I felt really powerful there for a minute, churning through config files and creating databases and writing code myself.
 Maybe some other time I'll come back to it.

 ## Hosting
-I’ve used Nextcloud to make my own platform-agnostic cloud, which was great.
-I’d like to host things on a raspberry pi and have it be powered by solar.
+I’ve used Nextcloud in the past and have recently revived my interest in it.
+I want my own platform-agnostic cloud.
+I’d eventually like to host things on a raspberry pi and have it be powered by solar.
 Maybe I start with a local version on an old Mac mini.

+I wrote a guide on how to set up your own Google Drive/Dropbox/iCloud replacement: [Tech Independence](/journal/tech-independence).

 ## Social
-After things really went south on Twitter (see: when Elon took over), I started hosting my own Mastodon instance: [hooray.computer](https://hooray.computer).
+After things really went south on Twitter (see: when some new idiot took over), I started hosting my own Mastodon instance: [hooray.computer](https://hooray.computer).
 It's been a really fun ride, and showing me that small social networking is a much better connector with fewer people screaming into various voids.

-It was a difficult learning curve, but the [Digital Ocean Marketplace](https://www.digitalocean.com/community/tutorials/how-to-install-mastodon-with-digitalocean-marketplace-1-click) is a good place to start if you're looking at trying it out yourself.
-Remember: the setup's the easy part.
-Upgrades are a different story.

-If [Snapcraft](https://snapcraft.io) offered something like this for Mastodon like they do for [NextCloud](https://snapcraft.io/nextcloud), I'd move over in a minute.
-You lose a little bit of control over your installation when you use things from Snap, but the tradeoffs have been worth it to me.
+It was a difficult learning curve, and ultimately I ended up destroying it before bringing it back a couple years later.

 ## Personal LLM
-I’d also like a personal LLM that would search my knowledge and notes, provide provocative questions, and fulfill what I see as the role of ultimate personal assistant.
+I’m in search of a personal LLM that helps me be me.
+Not one that helps me be incredibly productive or something I’m not.
+But it would search my personal knowledge and notes, provide provocative questions, and fulfill what I see as the role of ultimate extension of my memory.

-I've used [Simon Wilson's LLM](https://simonwillison.net/2023/Mar/11/llama/) to install a few local versions of gpt4-all.
-It's wildly fun.
-Mostly, all it's good for is helping me debug code, but that in and of itself is fantastic.
+I've used [Simon Wilson's LLM](https://simonwillison.net/2023/Mar/11/llama/) to install a few local versions of gpt4-all and Ollama to install other LLMs.
+It's fun.
+Mostly, my benefits have come in the form of helping me debug code, but that in and of itself is fantastic because I’m only going to spend time searching on stack overflow.
+I do need to make sure I’m not building dependence on it and engaging mindfully with it.
+And I’m definitely not using it to create art.

-I don't care one iota about using it for creativity, it's all programmatic stuff for me.
-If I'm able to add more data to the training model (which I'm investigating), it'll be great.
-I've archived a ton of neat websites over the years (nerds: learn `wget` and you will not regret it).

 ## Repair
 You may have already seen my [iPod restorations](/tinkering/ipods), but I want to continue this trend and be able to maintain my own tech when it breaks.
 Or crack it open if I wanna do something cool.